Common Halstead Boilers Faults and How to Fix Them

 If you’ve already called out an engineer because you’re not getting hot water, or the water is not getting to temperature, it’s likely they’ll head straight for the diverter valve.

 The older the boiler is, the more likely the diverter valve is to fail.
-As Halstead stopped making boilers in 2012, there’s a good chance your boiler is already 5-10 years old.
+And since Halstead stopped making boilers in 2012, there’s a good chance your boiler is already 5-10 years old.

 The diverter valve allows your boiler to switch seamlessly between providing heat and hot water.
 If you have heat but no hot water, it’s likely it is jammed open on the heating side of the system.

 A boiler repair specialist may inspect the diverter valve and find that it’s just the diaphragm that needs replacing.
-Even if this is all that needs replacing, it makes sense to replace the whole diverter valve whilst the boiler is in bits.
+Even if this is the only part that must be changed, it makes sense to replace the whole diverter valve whilst the boiler is in bits.

-Depending on the exact model and availability of parts, expect to pay around £250-300 to have this boiler fault fixed.
+Depending on the exact model and the availability of Halstead boiler parts, expect to pay around £250-300 to have this boiler fault fixed.

-There’s a good chance if the diverter valve has failed, other parts are likely to follow.
+Keep in mind — if the diverter valve has failed, there’s a goof chance other parts are likely to follow.
 If you’d prefer to get prices for a new boiler, you can do that using the clickable form here (takes less than 2 minutes).

-Ignition problems are common in all brands of boilers, not just Halstead.
+Ignition problems are common in all boiler brands, and Halstead are no exception.
 The type of ignition fault will depend on the cycling process the boiler goes through before it stops working completely.
+Here’s what happens during an ignition fault:

 - You’ll hear a small click which is the air pressure switch.